ESPN has been entertaining sports fans since 1978, but today it’s far from its days of being exclusive to cable TV and

-Subscribers get 250 hours of Cloud DVR.
+Subscribers get 1000 hours of Cloud DVR storage.
 If you miss a game, you can use fuboTV’s “look back” feature to watch sporting events that aired in the last 72 hours.

 Fubo has mobile apps for iPhone and Android so you can watch ESPN live on your smartphone.
 Subscribers can also watch live TV through their web browser.